-CO COURSE OBJECTIVES 1 1 To learn functions of different components in Automobiles 2 To impart knowledge on Transmission systems and Steering Systems.
+CO OURSE OBJECTIVES 1 To learn functions of different components in Automobiles 2 To impart knowledge on Transmission systems and Steering Systems.
 3 To impart the knowledge on ignition system & suspension systems.
 4 To impart the knowledge of Braking system and Engine specification.
-5 To understand the concept of safety and Engine emission control systems ~~ LIDGE OLIGIOANES CO URSE OUTCOMES on successful completion of the course, the student will be able to: Cognitive Level on successful completion of the course, the student will be able to: Up on successful completion of the course, the student will be able to: Understand the function of various components of automobile.
-Identify the merits and demerits of the various transmission and Level Up on successful completion of the course, the student will be able to: Understand the function of various components of automobile.
+5 To understand the concept of safety and Engine emission control systems CO URSE OUTCOMES $\sim$ CRSE OF LOWES on successful completion of the course, the student will be able to: Cognitive Level on successful completion of the course, the student will be able to: Up on successful completion of the course, the student will be able to: Understand the function of various components of automobile.
+Identify the merits and demerits of the various transmission and Level Up C( on successful completion of the course, the student will be able to: Understand the function of various components of automobile.
 Identify the merits and demerits of the various transmission and steering systems.
-Level K2 Up C(On successful completion of the course, the student will be able to: Understand the function of various components of automobile.
+Level K2 Up CC on successful completion of the course, the student will be able to: Understand the function of various components of automobile.
 Identify the merits and demerits of the various transmission and steering systems.
 Describe the concept of Ignition and Suspension systems.
-Level K2 K2
+K2